Are you planning a budget trip on the continent and want to know how much will backpacking Europe cost? Look no further.

 Another thing to consider while backpacking through Europe is travel insurance.
 World Nomads offers flexible and simple travel insurance policies with coverage for more than 150 activities that you can buy or extend while on the road.

 Have you backpacked through Europe?
 Are you planning to?
-Ask a question or leave a comment below!
+Let us know in the comments!

 Thank you for the read.
 Good to see a 2018 update on this.
 I’ll be making a trip around central and geographical eastern Europe in 2 months time, starting from Czechia, Slovakia then going down to Hungary, all through Balkans, then up again through Bulgaria, Romania, Moldova, Ukraine, Poland and Lithuania.
 I’ve estimated a budget of £42/€47/$54 per day AFTER transportation costs BETWEEN countries.
 Hopefully it will all work out.